Kailash23/forecast-delivery-time/README.md

-# forecast-delivery-time
 # Overview

 Forecast delivery time of the product.
-Model - Scalable  &  Generalize
+Model - Scalable  &  Generalize.

  * Domain - Within India
  * We can increase the number of warehouses anytime